“Once you learn to read, you will be forever free.”

 Training

 Staff at Seven stars are constantly attending training to improve their practice and knowledge.
 Training is delivered by the subject leader along with Lancashire Literacy Consultants.
-We have recently had training focusing on grammar, spelling and boys writing.
+We have recently had training focusing on Lancashire's Talk Programme and using the I-Model for grammar.

 What our children say about reading